lbinria/TwoPhase/README.md

 `python run_impl.py`

-The default configuration file `twophase.ndjson.conf` used by `run_impl.py` declares two ressource managers; this can be changed in the file or by using another file (specified with `--config`).
+The default configuration file `conf.ndjson` used by `run_impl.py` declares two ressource managers; this can be changed in the file or by using another file (specified with `--config`).

 Then, traces can be merged

 `python trace_merger.py --sort True`

-The same configuration file `twophase.ndjson.conf` is used by default (can be changed with `--config`).
+The same configuration file `conf.ndjson` is used by default (can be changed with `--config`).
 The files to be merged can be also specified explicitly as arguments for the script (if no file is pspecified, the list of files is extracted from the config file supposing that each line corresponds to a process that logs in a file named accordingly).
-By default the result of the merge is dumped in the file `trace-tla.ndjson` (a different one can be specified with `--out`).
+By default the result of the merge is dumped in the file `trace.ndjson` (a different one can be specified with `--out`).

-Finally, we can perform the trace validation on the obtained trace file `trace-tla.ndjson` (a different one can be specified with `--trace`) with the configuration specified in the file `twophase.ndjson.conf` (a different one can be specified with `--config`) by using the command:
+Finally, we can perform the trace validation on the obtained trace file `trace.ndjson` (a different one can be specified with `--trace`) with the configuration specified in the file `conf.ndjson` (a different one can be specified with `--config`) by using the command:

 `python tla_trace_validation.py spec/TwoPhaseTrace.tla`